 An inspection of an industrial site that is covered by the Industrial General Permit, Scrap Metal Permit, or other individual NPDES stormwater permit and performed by Santa Ana Water Board staff, USEPA, or representatives thereof may be substituted for any one of the above-required inspections for the same site.

-Where a Permittee determines that a site is out of compliance with requirements, the industrial site must be re-inspected monthly until the site regains compliance.
+Where a Permittee determines that a site is out of compliance with their ordinances, the industrial site must be re-inspected until the site regains compliance.

 Permittees must document inspections of industrial sites.
 The documentation must demonstrate, at a minimum, that the inspector: